corriander/vapour/README.md

 Contains the following:

-  - Python Module for interacting with Steam libraries/games so far.
+  - Python package for interacting with Steam libraries/games.
   - PostgreSQL DDL for scraping performance data.

 Note: There's nothing in the master branch yet because it's only been